 Students enrolled at for-profit institutions account for just over 10 percent of all postsecondary enrollments, but over 40 percent of student loan defaults.
 Drop-out rates for these institutions are high, contributing to the burden of loan repayment without a postsecondary credential.
 Those who drop out or attempt to transfer to a non-proprietary institution frequently find that the credits they earned at the for-profit institution are not recognized by their new institution, forcing them to start from the beginning with less federal aid available.
 Even students who do successfully complete their course of study often discover that they are ineligible to sit for state licensure exams, or are otherwise under-qualified for employment.

 Every year, the Department of Education distributes over $150 billion of student aid in the form of work-study funding, grants, and loans.
 These funds are authorized in Title IV of the Higher Education (HEA).
-In order to be eligible to receive these funds, institutions of higher education have to abide by certain quality-control, consumer-protection agreements.
-Three of the most substantive regulations are:
+In order to be eligible to receive these funds, institutions of higher education must abide by certain quality-control, consumer-protection agreements.
+The most substantive regulations are:

-Incentive Compensation: The use of agents rewarded based solely on the basis of the number of students enrolled is prohibited.
+Incentive Compensation: Providing rewards to college or university employees or third parties based solely on the number of students enrolled is prohibited.
 The ban on incentive compensation is to ensure that students are not recruited without regard to their likelihood of success.

 90/10 Rule: For-profit institutions are required to derive at least 10% of their revenue from non-Title IV funds.
 This is to ensure that the programs offered have some level of free-market viability: i.e., that students or other parties see enough value in the degrees that they are willing to contribute private funds.